Editorial guide

 Section 1

-Criteria for to check when wellness app privacy shapes your
+Criteria for Buyer criteria: wellness app privacy

 Section 2

-For "What to check when wellness app privacy shapes your app decision", the right framing is habit first and appearance claims second.
-During a missed-session streak where the next action should be easier, not harsher, "What to check when wellness app privacy shapes your app decision" has one practical test: whether anything changes in behavior.
-A useful answer for "What to check when wellness app privacy shapes your app decision" helps the reader notice whether the article is making a smaller action clearer before it asks for an install.
-Try the smallest version first for "What to check when wellness app privacy shapes your app decision": separate general.
+For "Buyer criteria: wellness app privacy", the right framing is habit first and appearance claims second.
+During a missed-session streak where the next action should be easier, not harsher, "Buyer criteria: wellness app privacy" has one practical test: whether anything changes in behavior.
+A useful answer for "Buyer criteria: wellness app privacy" helps the reader notice whether the article is making a smaller action clearer before it asks for an install.
+Try the smallest version first for "Buyer criteria: wellness app privacy": separate general wellness content from medical questions.
+Then ask whether a simpler App Store decision path would reduce friction for "Buyer criteria: wellness app privacy" or.

 Section 3